belse-de/micro-bit-move-collection/workshop/girlsday aufgaben-eng.md

 #### Note
 - In the "at startup" block, insert "NeoPixel/set strip to NeoPixel with **5** pixels and mode RGB (GRB format)".
-- This step tells the program how to communicate with the LEDs and how many exist.
+- This step tells the program how to communicate with the LED strip and how many LEDs exist.
+- LED = Light Emitting Diode

 ## Additionally Required Blocks:
 - NeoPixel/(strip) display